Slide valves ? opens and closes the flow in demanding applications

 A slide valve should only be used when it is fully closed or fully open.
 If it is left partially open during operation, the valve may be damaged.

-Another type is the parallel slot valve.
-Instead of a wedge, this has a round seal that seals against one seat in the inflow and one in the outflow to the valve.
-The advantage of this type is that it opens and closes very quickly and seals very well.
-It is widely used in the oil and gas industry.
+Another type is the parallel slide valve.
+Instead of a wedge, this type has a round seal that t�ts against a seat in the inflow and one in the outflow to the valve.
+The advantage of this type is that it opens and closes very quickly and takes a lot of water.
+It is often used in the oil and gas industry.

-High pressure
+H�igh pressure

 In terms of size, wedge gate valves start at 25 mm and can be virtually any size.